papatangosierra/livejournal-archive-tools/Readme.md

 My personal archives on LJ go back to 2002, and the idea of individually downloading well in excess of a hundred files by hand seems absurd.
 So here's a way to get your whole LJ archive without doing that.

 First of all, you need to be able to run ruby scripts.
 If you're on a Mac or Linux machine, you already can.
-If you're running Windows, I assume there's some way to do this, but hell if I know what it is.
+If you're running Windows, it takes a little bit of doing, but you can still do it!

 ## How to use getljxml.rb on a Mac